StanChart private bank to focus on super-rich clients

-DUBAI Standard Chartered's private banking arm says it aims to focus on business from super-rich clients as it expands its services to the wealthy in Asia, Africa and the Middle East.
+DUBAI, Nov 5 Standard Chartered Plc's private banking arm says it aims to focus on business from super-rich clients as it expands its services to the wealthy in Asia, Africa and the Middle East.

 "We see ourselves as having a special role to play in that segment, mainly because we know a lot of people who are in that lucky position," Stephen Richards Evans, Standard Chartered's head of private banking for Europe, the Middle East, Africa, South Asia and the Americas, said in an interview with Reuters.